ubco-cmps/data530_course/class/install_ds_stack_mac.md

 ### Installing

 The open-source text editor Visual Studio Code (VS Code) is both a powerful text editor and a full-blown Python IDE, which we will use for more complex analysis.
 You can download and install the macOS version of VS Code from the VS code website [https://code.visualstudio.com/download](https://code.visualstudio.com/download).
 Once the download is finished, click "Open with Archive utility", and move the extracted VS Code application from "Downloads" to "Applications".

-In addition to reading the [getting started instructions](https://code.visualstudio.com/docs/setup/mac), **be sure to follow the ["Launching from the command line"](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) steps as well.**
+### Launch from the Terminal (aka command line)

+1. Launch VS Code.
+2. Open the Command Palette (⇧⌘P ; shift+command+P).
+3. Type 'shell command' to find the "Shell Command: Install 'code' command in PATH" command.
+4. Hit Enter
+5. Restart the terminal for the new $PATH value to take effect.

+You can open files in VS Code from the Terminal!
+Alternatively, just type `code .` in any folder to start editing files in that folder.

-You can test that VS code is installed and can be opened from Terminal by restarting terminal and typing the following command:
+You can test that VS Code is installed and can be opened from Terminal by restarting terminal and typing the following command in a Terminal:

 ```
 code --version